[?] Subscribe To The Bookkeeping Blog

 A. Sorry, no they're not.

-Read more about more items that are either not deductible business expense or have limitations in this home business taxes article.
+Read more about more items that are either not deductible business expense or have limitations in Part 1 of this series.

 Q. Is my receipt log book considered as legitimate receipts for my Canadian tax return?